J&J Medical Connect

 • Inclusion criteria:

-• Adult patients (≥18 years of age) with PsA who were initiated on SC TREMFYA or SC IL-17Ai and were identified using the IQVIA PharMetrics® Plus database were considered for inclusion.3
+• Adult patients with PsA initiated on TREMFYA or IL-17Ai who were identified using IQVIAPharMetrics® Plus databasewere included.

-• The index date was defined as the first date on which SC TREMFYA or SC IL-17Ai (ie, ixekizumab or secukinumab) were initiated between July 14, 2020, and June 30, 2022.
+• The index date was defined as the first date on which TREMFYA or IL-17Ai (ixekizumab or secukinumab) was initiated between July 14, 2020, and December 31, 2022.

-• Patients who had ≥12 months of continuous health insurance eligibility before the index date were considered for inclusion.
+• Patients who had ≥12 months of continuous health insurance eligibility before the index date were included.

-• The baseline period was defined as 12 months before the index date on which the patient was diagnosed with PsA based on ≥2 claims for PsA ≥30 days apart and ≥1 prescription claim for a PsA-related medication (SC TREMFYA or SC IL-17Ai).
+• The baseline period was defined as 12 months before the index date on which the patient was diagnosed with PsA based on ≥2 claims for PsA ≥30 days apart and ≥1 prescription claim for a PsA-related medication.

 • Exclusion criteria:

-• Patients with claims for >1 index drug on the index date or ≥1 claim for any of the index drugs during the period of continuous health insurance eligibility before the index date were excluded.
+• Patients with >1 claim for any of the studied drugs at any time during the period of continuous eligibility before the index date were excluded.

-• The primary outcome was the duration of on-label persistence with the index agent (SC TREMFYA or SC IL-17Ai), defined as the absence of treatment discontinuation or any dose escalation or reduction inconsistent with approved dosing regimens per the Food and Drug Administration (FDA) label.
+• In the primary analysis, on-label treatment persistence was defined as the absence of treatment discontinuation (based on a gap of 112 days for TREMFYA or 56 days for IL-17Ai), with approved dosing regimens per the Food and Drug Administration (FDA) label.

 • Sensitivity analyses of on-label treatment persistence were performed.

-• In sensitivity analysis 1, on-label treatment persistence was defined as the absence of treatment discontinuation based on 1× the FDA maintenance interval between administrations per label after induction (a gap of 56 days for SC TREMFYA or 28 days for an SC IL-17Ai).
+• In sensitivity analysis 1, on-label treatment persistence was defined as the absence of treatment discontinuation based on 1 time the FDA maintenance interval between administrations per label after induction (a gap of 56 days for TREMFYA or 28 days for IL-17Ai).

-• In sensitivity analysis 2 (fixed gap), on-label treatment persistence was defined as the absence of treatment discontinuation for a fixed gap of 84 days.
+• In sensitivity analysis 2 (fixed gap), on-label treatment persistence was defined as the absence of treatment discontinuation for a fixed 112 days.

 Results